Advance your Career in Computer Science

 Focus on the theory of AI, problems in the field of AI, and techniques and algorithms for solving those problems.
 You'll be exposed to applications of AI in game programming, intelligent agents, neural networks, pattern recognition, data mining, and more.

 Foundation Core Courses

 Looking to earn your master's in computer science without CS undergrad prerequisites?
 Depending on your undergraduate experience, you may be required to take foundation core courses before beginning the master’s in computer science program.

 Courses are offered online or on campus on weekends.
 Your admissions counselor will advise you about whether or not you need this foundation courses.

 - Statistics Foundations - The objective of this course is to strengthen skills in abstract thinking, critical analysis, and forecasting.

 The King Graduate School offers a Professional Experience Track for students who need additional professional work experience to supplement their academic program.
 Students in the Professional Experience Track are required to enroll in and complete at least two, one-credit internship courses.
 Each internship opportunity must be approved by the Dean and the Office of Career Services as an appropriate match for the student’s academic program.

 The computer skills I gained at King helped me immensely during the technical portion of my job interview.

 Systems Engineer, Hendrick Hudson School District

-According to The New York State Department of Labor, there were 185,000 online job ads for Information Technology workers in April 2014, compared to 138,000 last year.
-The IT Job Postings in New York State have increased by 74% since April 2010, and the state ranks first in year-over-year percentage change.
+Is a master's in computer science worth it?
+According to The New York State Department of Labor, IT job postings in New York State have increased by 74% since April 2010, and the state ranks first in year-over-year percentage change.